aestellic/WishmakerDistributionMachine/README.md

 # Wishmaker Distribution Machine
 Web UI and automated script for [InjectJirachi](https://github.com/aestellic/InjectJirachi).
-Intended for usage with a Raspberry Pi running FullPageOS alongside a touch screen [such as this one](www.amazon.com/dp/B0B455LDKH) and a GBxCart RW.
+Intended for usage with a Raspberry Pi running FullPageOS alongside a touch screen [such as this one](www.amazon.com/dp/B0B455LDKH) and a GBxCart RW or similar device.

 ## Usage
  - Install [FullPageOS](https://github.com/guysoft/FullPageOS) using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or similar software